Special Projects Fund

 The Special Projects Fund is administered by the Internal Funding Committee, a standing committee of Students' Council.

 The committee is chaired by the VP Internal and made up of two members of Council and two students at-large, elected by Council every term.
 It awards funding from the funds as reimbursements for expenses for student projects benefiting uWaterloo undergraduate students.

-Guidelines of the IAC regarding SPF proposals
+Guidelines of the IFC regarding SPF proposals

 - Interest and Relevance -- proposal should demonstrate a benefit to the overall student experience.
 Applicants should clearly state how their project will benefit the entire student body.
 The majority of projects funded through the Special Projects Fund should be hosted on campus.

 - Capability -- should demonstrate capable management of the intended project.

 - Need -- should demonstrate financial need for the project to go ahead.